- Find a Trail

-The Washington State Department of Natural Resources (DNR) manages the eastern segment of the trail between the Columbia River and Lind, and the remainder from Lind to the Idaho border falls once again to the oversight of Washington State Parks.
+The Washington State Department of Natural Resources (DNR) manages the eastern segment of the trail between the Columbia River and Lind, and refers to this section as the Milwaukee Corridor.
+The remainder of the trail from Lind to the Idaho border falls once again to the oversight of Washington State Parks.
 To experience the trail east of the Columbia River, travelers are required to obtain permits from both the DNR's Southeast Regional Office and Washington State Parks.
 Follow the links in the Related Content section to find the contact information for these organizations.
 When the permits are obtained, trail users will receive the combination for the locked gates on the trail route and a map showing on-road detours.

 East of the Columbia River, the trail is mostly track ballast and fat-tire bikes are recommended.
 Beginning in Beverly, trail users return to irrigated farmland and wildlife refuges.
 In this section of the trail, trailheads are planned for Malden, Rosalia, Pandora, and Tekoa.

-Although travelers will encounter some interruptions in the corridor between here and the Idaho border, improvements to the trail experience are actively being worked on by the Friends of the John Wayne Pioneer Trail and other trail advocates.
+Although travelers will encounter some interruptions in the corridor between here and the Idaho border, improvements to the trail experience are actively being worked on by trail advocates.
 Currently, the longest gaps, which can be circumnavigated via roads, are between Smyrna and Warden, Ralston and Marengo, and Ewan and Kenova.

 Due to long distances between some of the towns, visitors are encouraged to carry water and snacks.